Swivel-Finance/ubiquitous-language/README.md

 ## Agreement
 An Entity, stored on chain, with the following properties:

-* Key - Keccack hash of (wallet address,session(or address based?@rob) nonce,time).
+* Key - Keccack hash of (wallet address,session nonce(or address based?@rob),time).
 May also be referred to as _AgreementKey_ when needed to differentiate from an Order key.
 * Maker - Public key of the creator of an Order this Agreement is filling
 * Taker - Public key of this Agreement's creator
 * Underlying - Ethereum address of a deployed Erc20 token